andrewjbtw/archivematica-scripts/README.md

 - monitors the course of ingest by reporting back progress on the command line
 - checks the fixity of the resulting AIP after it's been sent to archival storage
 - reports back basic summary information about the ingested package
-- moves the "original" folder in the transfer source to a new directory where it can be deleted after confirming that the ingest was successful
+- moves the "original" folder in the transfer source to a "pending deletion" directory where it can be deleted after confirming that the ingest was successful

 *Note*: You can run more than one transfer at the same time (by calling the script from different shells), but you can't run two transfers with the same name at the same time.
 This was done out of caution to prevent name collisions within Archivematica (which does not assign UUIDs until after a transfer starts), and to prevent accidentally sending the same folder or zip file twice.

-The script uses a lock file to track the names of running transfers.
+The script uses a lock file to track the name of each running transfer (one lock file per transfer).
 The lock file is only deleted after the transfer is ingested as an AIP.
 If the transfer fails or is rejected, you will have to manually remove the lock file, which is stored in the log directory.
-This can serve as a reminder to review any failures or rejections before attempting to ingest them again.
+This can help serve as a reminder to review any failures or rejections before attempting to ingest the same transfer(s) again.

 #### Reattaching to an ingest in progress

 If the script is interrrupted and an ingest is already in progress, you can "reattach" the script to that ingest.
-It will then complete everything listed above except for the initial step of starting a transfer.
+It will then complete everything listed above except for the initial (already completed) step of starting a transfer.
 To reattach, you will need

 - the path to the original folder in the transfer source location
 - the UUID assigned to that package at the "transfer" stage

 The UUID is required to make sure that you are reattaching to the correct package.
 The path to the original folder is required so that it can be moved to the pending deletion directory after the AIP has been ingested.

 Because the script runs a number of post-ingest tasks, it's best to reattach it if it gets interrupted for any reason.
 This will ensure that the fixity check runs automatically after the AIP reaches archival storage and that the lock file gets deleted if every step is completed successfully.
+If the script is not reattached, then it will be necessary to run those steps manually.

-The important thing to keep in mind is that ultimately Archivematica controls the ingest after the transfer is approved.
+The important thing to keep in mind is that ultimately Archivematica controls the ingest after the transfer has been started.
 From that point until the AIP is stored, the script is just checking back for status updates and then acting on the information it receives.
 So if the script crashes or otherwise gets disconnected, but Archivematica remains online, the ingest will remain active in Archivematica itself.
 This is what makes it possible to reattach the script.

 #### Screen output